github/issue-metrics/docs/verify-token-access-to-repository.md

       curl -H "Authorization: token ${{ secrets.GH_TOKEN }}" https://api.github.com/repos/{owner/repo}
 ```

-- Go to your repository Actions in Github and run your job.
+- Go to your repository Actions in GitHub and run your job.
 - In the job run details, click into the results of `Check GitHub token permissions`
 - You should see your token details with no errors.